MAPLEORMS/ULTIMAKER_CLONE_JENNY_370/README.md

 # Notice!

-My Tevo Tarantula has died and I am replacing it with a Prusa Mk3S+.
+My jenny 370  motherboard and display has died and I am replacing it with a MKS_GEEN L V1.0 and REPRAP smart controller.
 Consequently, I am no longer maintaining or updating this repository.
 I will leave it in place should anyone wish to fork it (I know a few people have already) and do their own thing with it.